threema-ch/threema-android/README.md

 | `sandbox_work`       | Uses sandbox test environment¹                 | Threema Work   |
 | `red`                | Uses sandbox test environment¹                 | Threema Work   |

-¹ *The "sandbox" is a backend test environment that is used for internal testing at Threema.
+¹ *The “sandbox” is a backend test environment that is used for internal testing at Threema.
 The sandbox backend can currently not be accessed from the public Internet.*

 ## <a name="building"></a>Building

-Before building the app, please read the "Build Variants" section above.
+Before building the app, please read the “Build Variants” section above.
 For local testing, we recommend building and running the `store_google` or `store_threema` build variant.